Hand Surgeons Explain ‘Puffy Hand Syndrome’

-During the pandemic, many people are trying to diagnose themselves online, rather than venture out to a doctor’s office.
-This can be dangerous, however, as some medical conditions that seem like “no big deal” are actually symptoms of a serious underlying medical condition.
+But ignoring some changes in the body can be dangerous, because some things that may seem like “no big deal” can actually be symptoms of a serious underlying medical condition.
 A good example of this is swelling or “puffiness” of the hands.

 Extreme swelling or puffiness in the hands is almost always an indication of a medical condition that requires treatment as soon as as possible.